PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 ## FPV Pod

-The FPV pod was mounted on top of the battery hatch using M3 nylon hardware.
+The FPV pod was mounted on top of the battery hatch using nylon M3 bolts with two O-rings to space the FPV pod base plate from the battery hatch.

 ## Flight Computer installation

-A custom mount for the Pixhawk 5X carrier board was designed and 3D printed. this mount adapts the RD2's internal mounting plate hole pattern to the mounting holes on the Pixhawk 5X carrier board.
+A custom mount for the Pixhawk 5X carrier board was designed and 3D printed.
+This mount adapts the RD2's internal mounting plate hole pattern to the mounting holes on the Pixhawk 5X carrier board.
 It's important to install this mount in the correct location inside the RD2; as far back as possible.
 With a large battery and the FPV pod up front, the airplane will tend to be noseheavy.
 Mounting the flight computer far back will help to keep the airframe center of gravity (CG) in the correct location.